 Schwager’s book verifies the fact that most Betfair Traders and investors prefer using technical analysis over fundamental analysis.
 If the best Betfair Traders in the world are using technical analysis, it’s probably safe to assume that this type of approach is more profitable than fundamental analysis.
 So, what is the difference between technical analysis and fundamental analysis?
 More importantly, why do the world’s best Betfair Traders prefer to use technical analysis?
 Let’s examine the details.

 Fundamental Analysis Versus Technical Analysis

 Fundamental analysis is also used in other asset classes, such as commodities, bonds, and alternative investments, always with the same objective: to determine the value of the underlying asset.
-When the asset is trading below its intrinsic value, investors would be inclined to buy, as it would be considered undervalued.
+When the asset is Betfair Trading below its intrinsic value, investors would be inclined to buy, as it would be considered undervalued.